21 Church Street, Vernon, NJ 07462

 As per the Attorney General guidelines, the following paragraph summarizes the internal affairs complaints filed against employees of the Vernon Police Department that were investigated in 2021.

-There were two internal affairs complaints filed during the calendar year 2021, but consisted of four officers total.
-Of the two complaints, one was filed by a citizen and the other was agency initiated.
-Both of the complaints have been investigated and closed out.
-The results of the complaints against the four officers are as follows: two were unfounded, one was sustained, and one was not sustained.
+There were nine internal affairs complaints filed during the calendar year 2022, seven of which were against sworn police officers and two for civilian police employees.
+Of the nine complaints, four were filed by citizens and the other five were agency initiated.
+All of the complaints have been investigated and closed out.
+The results of the complaints are as follows: two were unfounded, one was not sustained, one was exonerated and five resulted in sustained violations.
+None of these sustained violations incurred major discipline.
 There is still one open internal affairs investigation from 2020.
-This investigation was diverted to the Sussex County Prosecutor's Office for investigation by their agency and resulted in criminal charges of Criminal Sexual Contact and Official Misconduct in May of 2020.
+This investigation was diverted to the Sussex County Prosecutor’s Office for investigation by their agency and resulted in criminal charges of Criminal Sexual Contact and Official Misconduct in May of 2020.
 Since the date of the charges, the officer has been and remains suspended without pay pending disposition of these charges.